-To continue backing up and restoring files on macOS 10.15 Catalina, Carbonite is required to be updated and granted access to Apple's Full Disk Access for your version of Carbonite.
+To continue backing up and restoring files on macOS 10.15 or greater, Carbonite needs to be updated to the latest version of Carbonite and granted access to Apple's Full Disk Access.
 For more information on how to complete these steps, please review the applicable article below.

 Thank you for trying and using Carbonite!
 Carbonite is an online backup program that backs up your data files to our secure servers and helps you download the files back to your computer at any time.
 This guide will help you get started with Carbonite.
 If you haven't already created an account, please visit the Carbonite website to sign up for a trial.